smnookin/smnookin.github.io/_posts/2014-09-30-mit-takes-part-in-history-s-largest-climate-march.md

 ![](/_posts/1491671_956029881080076_1969027885107661291_n.jpg)

-On Sunday, September 21, a hundreds of thousands of people gathered in midtown Manhattan.
+On Sunday, September 21, hundreds of thousands of people gathered in midtown Manhattan.
 There were monks and farmers; vegans, pagans, and marching bands; social justice organizations and labor unions; scientists and faith groups.
 The Aretha Franklin anthem "Respect" blared from an ark-shaped float; nearby, a man in a business suit dripped sweart as he crawled down the street dragging a smoking pan of dry ice.

 Thousands of students also joined this motley crowd, which was gathered for the [People's Climate March](http://peoplesclimate.org/wrap-up/), an effort to spur global action on climate change.
 Seventy members of [Fossil Free MIT](http://www.fossilfreemit.org/) had traveled from Boston that weekend; they carried signs reading “Youth Choose Climate Justice” and “MIT Stands With Science."